SumoLogic/sumologic-documentation/docs/cse/rules/about-cse-rules.md

 Cloud SIEM’s Threat Intelligence lists are very similar to Match Lists, and you leverage them in rules in the same way.
 Threat Intelligence lists contain values that, when encountered in a Record, are clear indicators of compromise.
 To create a new source of Threat Intelligence, see [Create a Custom Threat Intelligence Source](/docs/cse/administration/create-custom-threat-intel-source/).

-Here’s an example of a Threat Intelligence list in the Cloud SIEM UI, at **Content > Threat Intelligence**.
+Here’s an example of a Threat Intelligence list in the Cloud SIEM UI.

 <img src={useBaseUrl('img/cse/example-threat-intl.png')} alt="Example threat intelligence list" width="800"/>